Applying for your Pickwick Pug

 A Pickwick pug puppy will be between the ages of 12-24 weeks of age on "gotcha day" (no younger than 12 weeks).

 The puppies we breed are like our children.
 Their well-being is paramount to us and we want to find each pup the perfect match and perfect home resulting in our scrupulous selection process with an initial, in depth inquiry form, subsequent dialogue, and sometimes even home visits so we can find the perfect match for each pup and pug lover.
 Offspring of all Hill Country lines (those puppies out of Robert etc.) are available with limited AKC registration only.
-For other lines, the puppies who do not remain with us, with the sire's breeder, or with a trusted show-home (where the puppy will first and foremost be a family member for life) will be placed in a loving pet home, with limited AKC registration, on a spay/neuter contract.
+For other lines,

 We strive to produce pugs who are beautiful inside and out.
 We believe that overall health, sound temperament, and sociability are equally important when meeting Pug Breed Standard, balanced in temperament and sociability as well as structure.
 One reason we include training for CGC (Canine Good Citizenship), and other work outside of conformation is that we want to make sure any pug we include in our breeding program is balanced in temperament, not just physical conformation, structure, and outward appearance.
 If one of our pugs would not be able to easily obtain a therapy dog or CGC title, we would not include this pug in our breeding program.